ShotgunApe/osu-to-memon-tool/README.md

 Convert timing points found in .osu files into .memon for charting purposes

 # Usage:
-VERY UNTESTED, most definitely wont work w/ every beatmap.
-You'll have better luck with beatmaps whose timing points are snapped to previous timing point.
+VERY UNTESTED, most definitely wont work with every beatmap.
+You'll have better luck with beatmaps whose timing points are snapped to the previous timing point.

 cmd: `python3 main.py "[path_to_file.osu]"`